brain-life/encode/README.md

 ```

 ### 4. [Download the Demo Datasets](http://XXXXXXXXXXX).
-* Download the LiFE demo data set from the repository [here](https://XXXXXX.tar.gz).
+* Download the encode demo datasets from the repository [here](https://XXXXXX.tar.gz).
 * UNZIP/UNTAR the file.
 * Add the unzipped/untarred Data folder to your matlab search path.
 To do so in the MatLab prompt type:
 ```